 In order to be considered for an award, projects must be submitted together with a complete description as described in the question categories provided on the submission form.

 The international awards are presented for the categories of Earth, Water, Fire, Air, and Youth.
 A detailed description of these categories is provided here.
 The final decision concerning a project’s category shall remain with Energy Globe.
-All international award winners will receive cash prize of € 10,000, which is divided among winners in all 6 categories
+All international award winners will receive cash prize of € 10,000, which is divided among the 5 category.